virasak/angular-elm/README.md

 Please see 'example.html' for usages.

-To compile elm to js: `elm --make --noly-js *.elm`.
+To compile elm to js: `elm --make --only-js *.elm`.